 Q: I am unable to take the TOEFL/IELTS/GRE/GMAT or other required admission tests due to testing location closures.
 Are there alternatives?

 A: Please work with your prospective program to determine whether there are options to be considered for admission without a test score on file.
 ETS, the agency that provides the TOEFL and GRE tests, has expanded the availability of home testing to the majority of the locations where the traditional tests are normally available.
 We encourage applicants to explore whether this option will work for them.
+The Graduate School is are temporarily accepting the Duolingo English Test as an option to fulfill the English Language Proficiency Requirement for International Applicants through Fall 2022.

 Q: I am unable to submit an official transcript to fulfill the Graduate School’s official transcript requirement due to university closures.
 What are my options?